Stress management techniques: A complete framework for relief

 Did You Know?

-Meta-analyses show that Mindfulness-Based Stress Reduction (MBSR) programs cut psychological stress by 30-40% on average (Khoury et al., 2015).
+Meta-analyses show that Mindfulness-Based Stress Reduction (MBSR) programs produce a medium-to-large effect on psychological stress, with a pooled Hedge’s g of approximately 0.55 across healthy individuals (Khoury et al., 2015) [12].
 Regular aerobic exercise produces a similar effect, measurably lowering cortisol reactivity over time.

 MBSR